-In extended canter the Horse covers as much ground as possible with obviously lengthened strides and frame; there should be no hurried strides and the nose should be always in front of the vertical not losing balance and uphill tendency.
+In the extended canter, the Horse covers as much ground as possible with obviously lengthened strides and frame; no hurried strides, the nose always in front of the vertical, and maintaining balance and uphill tendency.
 There should be clear transitions into and out of the extended canter.